Anna and Jack's adopted daughters

 Anna and Jack say they would definitely recommend Coram to other prospective adopters.
 Anna says: “The girls know about Coram and that as they grow older they can return to the same place to get help.”

 Their advice for others considering adoption would be: “Talk to other adopters, get as much information as you can.
 Understand the process and understand that it can be rocky but that there’ll be great times as well.
 Don’t be afraid to ask for help.
 If you’re in a couple, be open with one another.
 You have to do some soul-searching with yourself, your partner and your social worker.”

 Anna concludes: “It is important to understand the particular challenges around sibling adoption but the rewards are fab.
 It’s so lovely to see them when they are getting on and supporting one another.”

 Could you adopt one or more children?

-If you believe you can offer one or more children the time, love and commitment they require to grow up feeling safe and happy, we would love to hear from you.
+We would love to hear from you if you believe you can offer one or more children the time, love and commitment they require to grow up feeling safe and happy.

 Please get in touch on 020 7520 0383 or email us at [email protected].